 This is the true nature of the banality of evil: ordinary people, operating within legal and bureaucratic frameworks, conforming to societal expectations without ever pausing to reflect on the moral implications of their actions.
 Arendt’s analysis warns of just how easily people can become complicit in atrocities when societal and legal validation override their personal autonomy and critical thinking.
 Just like the religious justification for proselytization and the Crusades that we talked about in the last post, Eichmann’s trial reveals the terrifying potential for evil to manifest in the form of ordinary, obedient people simply doing their jobs.

 As legal frameworks shape and reinforce societal norms, they must also account for the inherent value of personal autonomy and moral reflection.
-Arendt’s portrayal of Eichmann serves as a sobering reminder that when societal validation is grounded solely in legal conformity, the ethical dimension of individual responsibility can be dangerously overlooked.
-This becomes particularly relevant in discussions of moral rights, which are framed as protections of individual freedom within a structured legal system—rights that safeguard autonomy even as that system seeks to regulate behavior.
+Arendt’s portrayal of Eichmann is a sobering reminder that when societal validation is grounded solely in legal conformity, the ethical dimension of individual responsibility can be dangerously overlooked.
+This becomes particularly relevant in discussions of moral rights, which are framed as paternal protections of individual freedom by the structured legal system, but these rights are supposed to safeguard our autonomy even as that same system regulates our behavior.

 Simone Weil’s critique resonates with the challenge of bureaucracies that recognize rights in principle but struggle to enforce them in practice.
 The UN’s struggle to prevent atrocities, like with the invasion of Ukraine or the ongoing Israeli-Palestinian conflict, reflects this disconnect between rights as formal principles and the failure to ensure those rights are respected in real-world scenarios.